discollizard/NDSP-Prototype/README.md

 ```

 ## About the prototype
-It is written in Python, and it simulates the behaviour of devices inside a network.
+It is written in Python, and it simulates the configuration of devices inside a network.
 There are no platform-specific
 implementations yet.
 As of now, All the machines' settings are portrayed as state inside the VM and Interface classes.

 ## Next steps
+~~Address name resolution on the sending VM;~~
-- Address name resolution;
+- Address name resolution on the receiving VM;
+- Address documentation of classes;
 - Implement the VM and interface settings mutation logic;
 - Address security;
 - Address message splitting (whole network vs single updates);